errordeveloper/kubegen/README.md

 #### Sub-command: `kubegen bundle`

 This sub-command takes path to a module bundle and generates Kubernetes resources for modules included in the bundle.
-Any variables should be specified in in the bundle manifest.
+Any parameters should be specified in in the bundle manifest.
 This command is the primary interface for day-to-day usage of `kubegen`.